theaquamarine/windows-powershell-docs/docset/windows/dism/enable-windowsoptionalfeature.md

 ### -FeatureName
 Specifies the name of the feature to be enabled.
-Feature names are case sensitive if you are servicing a Windows image running a version of Windows earlier than Windows® 8.
+Feature names are case sensitive if you are servicing a Windows image running a version of Windows earlier than Windows??
+8.
 You can use Get-WindowsOptionalFeature to find the name of the feature in the image.

 ```yaml